Why On-Page SEO is Important

 Start by determining what your target audience wants.
 There are plenty of tools to help you research what content is sought-after by users.
 These are just a few –

 After you have your topic, do a competitive content analysis.
 This will reveal what on-page SEO strategies your strong online competitors are using that could work for you.
-Notice what kinds of content they create - like blog posts, ebooks, case studies, FAQs.
+Notice what kinds of content they create – like blog-posts posts, e-books, case studies, FAQs.
 Take into account the quantity and frequency of the content they produce.
 Then produce more content with better information more frequently.

-Do some keyword research and pick terms that you'd want people to use to find your content.
-Google Adwords Keyword Planner is a fan favorite among SEOs.
-This tool gives information on average monthly searches, competition, and suggested bid.
+Do some keyword research and pick terms that you’d want people to use to find your content.
+Google Ads Keyword Planner is a fan favorite among SEOs.
+This tool provides information on average monthly searches, competition, and suggested bid.
 You want to aim for keywords that have a high search volume but are less competitive.

 Identify multiple keywords and keyword phrases – a primary keyword, secondary keywords, and synonyms.
 Long tail keywords are especially valuable since they tend to convert well.
 These are, as the name suggests, longer phrases that are super specific and less competitive.